 The climatic development of the northern hemisphere during the Pleistocene is fairly well known nowadays due to recent methodological developments in paleoclimatology.
-Through the introduction of ice core analysis as proxies it became possible to reconstruct the course of long time series of climatic elements, although the derived information applies only to the locations where the data is taken from (Bubenzer & Radtke, 2007).
-Palaeo-climate modelling of global data records is now available in relatively high spatial and temporal resolution (e.g. Kageyama, 2016).
+Through the introduction of ice core analysis as proxies it has become possible to reconstruct the course of long time series of climatic elements, although the derived information applies only to

+5 the locations where the data is taken from (Bubenzer & Radtke, 2007).
+Palaeo-climate modelling data of world records is now available in relatively high spatial and temporal resolution.